MetelGamerYT/Single-Pages/README.md

 ```
 > And Restart Apache2 again.
 > Done, now only those who have the password and the user you created will have access to the files.

+## truthordare.php - Infos & Installation

+Info:
+With truthordare.php you can, as the name suggests, play truth or dare

+Install:
+> First download this File and drag it to your website directory
+> Second you have to create a Database called "truthordare" and change the mysql config
+> Done, have fun with your friends :)